College of Business and Economics Visiting Committee

 Scott Phillips earned an MBA at WVU and holds a CPA, CLU, ChFC and CASL.
 He is the managing director for the MetLife agency, Gateway Capitol Financial.
 Under his direction, the agency has grown into four offices in the Metro D.C. area.
 Phillips has been honored with numerous awards including MetLife Management Hall Fame, five GAMA Career Development Awards, three Bronze National Management GAMA Awards and a Silver National GAMA Award.
-Phillips is the current president of the WVU Baltimore Alumni Association.
+Phillips is the former president of the WVU Baltimore Alumni Association.

 Penelope "Penni" F. Roll

 Penni Roll graduated magna cum laude, earning her BSBA in accounting at WVU in 1988.
 She is the CFO of Ares Capital Corp.
 She joined Ares Capital Management LLC as executive vice president of finance in April 2010.
 She served as the CFO of Allied Capital Corp. from 1998 until April 2010, when it was acquired by Ares Capital Corp.
 She started at Allied as its controller in 1995.
 Prior to that, she was a financial services manager and senior/staff accountant at KPMG LLP.
 Roll is a member of the American Institute of CPAs.